Louise H. Gregory: Early life

-Gregory was born in Princeton, Massachusetts, the daughter of David Josiah Gregory and Emily Dupuy Skinner Gregory.
-She graduated from Vassar College in 1903.
-She earned a master's degree at Columbia University in 1907, and in 1909 she became the first woman to complete doctoral studies in zoology at Columbia.
+Gregory, born in Princeton, Massachusetts, was the daughter of David Josiah Gregory and Emily Dupuy Skinner Gregory.
+She graduated from Vassar College in 1903 and obtained a master's degree from Columbia University in 1907.
+In 1909, she made history as the first woman to complete doctoral studies in zoology at Columbia.
 Her dissertation was a study of beetles titled "Observations on the life history of tillina magna" (1909).

 Career

 Gregory taught zoology at Barnard College from 1908 to 1949.
 She became assistant professor of zoology in 1917, and associate professor in 1923, and full professor in 1936.
 She was associate dean of Barnard College in 1934, and acting dean when Virginia Gildersleeve was called away on other work in 1945 and 1946.
 In 1947 she became Barnard's first associate dean of student administration.
 She retired in 1949 as professor emerita.

 Selected publications

 Gregory's biological research involved experimental and observational studies of worms, beetles, aphids, and one-celled organisms: